dthadi3/libqes/README.md

 All source code is licensed under the GNU Public License version 3, or a later version at your preference.
 For license text, see `./gpl-3.0.txt` or [the GNU website here](http://www.gnu.org/licenses/gpl-3.0.html).
-If you're an open source developer and this causes license incompatibility, please talk to me and I'll re-license the  relevant portions (or the whole library).